resemble-ai/chatterbox/README.md

 Edit `skyrimnet_config.txt` if you would like to use the controls from the SkyrimNet UI.

-- TEMPERATURE: Controls how creative/random the voice sounds
+Be sure to change the values in SkyrimNet UI before loading your save, errors will occur with some values.
+Randomize Seed should usually be Disabled.

+All other Audio fields are ignored.

 - MIN_P: Modern way to control speech quality (newer method)

 - TOP_P: Classic way to control speech variety (older method)

+- TEMPERATURE: Controls how creative/random the voice sounds *Note: This uses the "linear" slider in SkyrimNet UI when set to "api"

 - REPETITION_PENALTY: Stops the voice from repeating words too much
   * Note: This uses the 'confidence' slider in SkyrimNet UI when set to "api"

 - CFG_WEIGHT: Controls speech pacing and guidance strength
-  * Note: This uses the "cfg_scale" slider in SkyrimNet UI when set to "api" cfg_weight = default
+  * Note: This uses the "cfg_scale" slider in SkyrimNet UI when set to "api"

 - EXAGGERATION: Controls emotion intensity and expression
-  *  Note: This uses the "quadratic" slider in SkyrimNet UI when set to "api" exaggeration = default
+  *  Note: This uses the "quadratic" slider in SkyrimNet UI when set to "api"

 ---